-1. Process Id: A unique identifier assigned by operating system 2.
-Process State: Can be ready, running, .. etc 3.
-CPU registers: Like Program Counter (CPU registers must be saved and restored when a process is swapped out and in of CPU) 5.
+1. Process Id: A unique identifier assigned by the operating system 2.
+Process State: Can be ready, running, etc. 3.
+CPU registers: Like the Program Counter (CPU registers must be saved and restored when a process is swapped in and out of CPU) 5.
 Accounts information: 6.
-I/O status information: For example devices allocated to process, open files, etc 8.
-CPU scheduling information: For example Priority (Different processes may have different priorities, for example a short process may be assigned a low priority in the shortest job first scheduling)
+I/O status information: For example, devices allocated to the process, open files, etc 8.
+CPU scheduling information: For example, Priority (Different processes may have different priorities, for example a short process may be assigned a low priority in the shortest job first scheduling)

 All of the above attributes of a process are also known as thecontext of the process.

-Every Process has its known Program control Block(PCB) i.e each process will have a unique PCB.
-All the Above Attributes are the part of the PCB.
+Every process has its own program control block(PCB), i.e each process will have a unique PCB.
+All of the above attributes are part of the PCB.

 States of Process:

 A process is in one of the following states:

-1. New: Newly Created Process (or) being created process.
-2. Ready: After creation Process moves to Ready state, i.e., process is ready for execution.
+1. New: Newly Created Process (or) being-created process.
+2. Ready: After creation process moves to Ready state, i.e. the process is ready for execution.
 3. Run: Currently running process in CPU (only one process at a time can be under execution in a single processor).
-4. Wait (or Block): When process request for I/O request.
-5. Complete (or Terminated): Process Completed its execution.
-6. Suspended Ready: When ready queue becomes full, some processes are moved to suspend ready state 7.
+4. Wait (or Block): When a process requests I/O access.
+5. Complete (or Terminated): The process completed its execution.
+6. Suspended Ready: When the ready queue becomes full, some processes are moved to suspended ready state 7.
 Suspended Block: When waiting queue becomes full.